Video: Calling north-east residents ... can you give a hen a comb sweet home? - Evening Express

 A north-east organisation is on a mission to find retirement homes for 500 hens … can you help?

-Volunteers at The Little Hen Trust, who work to save ex-commercial hens from slaughter, have announced a rehoming day.
+Volunteers at The Little Hen Trust, who work to save ex-commercial hens from slaughter, are hosting a rehoming day.

 The non-profit organisation has saved more than 1,400 hens and dozens of cockerels since it was founded in April this year.